jvprosser/CDE-Iceberg-demo/README.md

 Using Wine quality dataset https://www.kaggle.com/datasets/yasserh/wine-quality-dataset

 I split the file into two halves and put them into my home folder on S3
+## PREP
+1. drop table default.jvp_icewine_test;
+2. install the cde CLI, and update

+## CDE
-1. Go to CDE HOME
+3. Go to CDE HOME
-2. talk about the uI
+4. talk about the UI
-3. Go to the sessions and start one up
+5. Go to the sessions and start one up and name it Fanatics-demo
+6. Once it comes up:
+7. go to the CLI and enter ` ./cde session interact --name Fanatics-demo`
+8. then go the the interact tab
-4. Paste this code in a session
+9. Paste this code in a session:

-'tablename = 'jvp_icewine_test'
+`tablename = 'jvp_icewine_test'

 df = spark.read.options(header='True', inferSchema='True', delimiter=',') \
   .csv("s3a://go01-demo/user/jprosser/winedata/wine-quality-1.csv")